mdn/content-team-projects/contrib-docs/writing-guidelines/writing-style-guide/index.md

 ### Include relevant examples

-In general, add examples or scenarios to better explain the content you are writing.
+In general, add examples or real-life scenarios to better explain the content you are writing.
 This helps readers to consume conceptual information in a more tangible and practical way.

 ### Provide a descriptive introduction